jh1993/UnderusedOptions/README.txt

 - Ice Infusion (4 SP): Now also gives 100 ice resistance and functions with ice spells.

 Lightning Storm:
-- Strike Twice (5 SP): If an affected tile already has a thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the damage of this spell.
+- Strike Twice (5 SP): If an affected tile already has a blizzard or thunderstorm cloud, the unit on that tile is dealt lightning damage equal to the damage of this spell.
 If you have the Strikechance upgrade, there is a 50% chance to deal damage again.

 Orb Control:
 - Max Charges (4 SP): +9 max charges.